NeighborhoodCoding/PyVideoComm/README.md

 # Python Video Communication (PyVC)
 ![Python Video Comm image](example.gif "Python Video Comm on the PC")

-PyVideoComm is basic start code that makes sending and receiving video in two programs(or two PCs) very easily by Python.<br> You can transfer video files by PyVC easily.
+PyVideoComm is basic start code that makes sending and receiving video in two programs(or two PCs) very easily by Python.<br><br> You can transfer video files by PyVC easily.

 ## Overview
 PyVideoComm consists of two files: